 ISTP Male and ISFJ Female

-An ISTP male and ISFJ female pairing is fairly common, but without mutual understanding of each other’s needs this couple may end up dealing with significant relationship issues that could lead to a breakup.
+An ISTP male and ISFJ female pairing are fairly common, but without a mutual understanding of each other’s needs, this couple may end up dealing with significant relationship issues that could lead to a breakup.

 ISFJ Male and ISTP Female